Sushobh/AndroidRestServer/README.md

 ## How to use it?
    Once you have imported the library,  you will need to initialize the library in you application class.
-   For example here is you how you create two requests , one GET and another one which is post.
+   For example here is you how you create two requests , one GET and another one which is POST.
    ```java
                class MyApplication : Application() {